FAForever/website/src/backend/templates/views/markdown/rules.md

 This is a summary of the most commonly breached rules.
 More details on these and other rules are in the relevant sections.

 * You are accountable for your own actions.
-* Do not insult or harass other users, treat other players with respect.
+* Do not insult or harass other users.
+Treat other players with respect.
 * Report offenses, rather than taking revenge.
 * Do not self-destruct or "CTRL+K" your base.
 * Mass extractor slots and reclaim cannot be ‘reserved’ for a particular player.